tomas-fryza/avr-course/labs/06-uart/README.md

    *    \033[#;#m    or
    *    \033[#;#;#m  etc. */
    uart_puts("\033[4;32m");        // 4: underline style; 32: green foreground
-   uart_puts("This is all Green and Underlined.");
+   uart_puts("This is all Green and Underlined\r\n");
    uart_puts("\033[0m");           // 0: reset all attributes
-   uart_puts("This is Normal text again.");
+   uart_puts("This is Normal text again\r\n");
    ```

-2. Program a piece of code to calculate the parity bit from the specified value.
+2. Program a piece of code to calculate even parity bit from received value.

-   > Note: Keep UART strings as shot as possible.
+   > Note: Keep UART strings as short as possible.
 But if you need to transmit a larger amount of data, it is necessary to increase the size of the transmit/receive buffer in the `uart.h` file, eg to 128.
    >
    >```c
    >/** @brief  Size of the circular receive buffer, must be power of 2